TrevorBurnham/Jitter/README.markdown

 	jitter coffee js test -m

+If you don't want to hear a beep sound on errors, pass the '-s' as an option:

+    jitter coffee js -s

 Tests will be compiled to js in place, then executed with node.
 Tests are automatically re-executed when changed.